Rodrigo Fagundes CezaR

 Thanks for visiting my website!
 I am an assistant professor at Fundação Getulio Vargas' (FGV) School of International Relations in São Paulo, Brazil.

-International Trade and Environmental Politics
+and Trade Politics

 When and how to use International Political Economy theory in association with qualitative and quantitative methods to help solve meaningful theoretical and empirical puzzles?